 Kids are surrounded by all sorts of screens – TVs, phones, tablets.
 These devices are part of their daily lives.
 Computers are even found in classrooms as soon as kindergarten.
-So when does it make sense to purchase a laptop for your child?
+And with Stay at Home orders making remote learning imperative the question of when to get your kid a laptop may seem obvious.
+Here are some options to consider.

 The American Academy of Pediatrics (AAP), recommends no screen time (tv, phone, tablet, etc.) for kids under two and limiting total screen time to one hour per day for kids ages two to five.
 But after that?
 Factors to consider include the child’s age, development, interests, plus your budget.